How To Know If You Have Social Anxiety Disorder: DSM 5 Criteria

 But when does that social anxiety cross the line from normal to neurotic?
 How do you know whether you just need a little pep talk, or some serious help?

-Even today, though, our understanding of social anxiety continues to evolve as we learn more and more about it.
+Even today, though, our understanding of social anxiety and social phobia continues to evolve as we learn more and more about it.
 This evolution is reflected in recent changes to social anxiety criteria in the DSM 5.
 Social anxiety is not an easy thing to pin down, but we’re closer than we’ve ever been before.

 Social Anxiety Symptoms